-In the previous post we talked about all the ways to handle transitioning to a plant based diet, the planing and the questions you will certainly get!
+In the previous post we talked about all the ways to handle transitioning to a plant based diet, the planning and the questions you’ll certainly get!

 If you’re still dipping your toe in the plant filled water and maybe just need to incorporate more plant-based meals, I’ve got you covered!
 Here are some ideas to help make the transition to meat free, dairy free, egg free foods that will support your training.

 Need a little more motivation to up your plant game?
 How about these amazing reasons from Rich Roll: